Kunull/Writeups/docs/TryHackMe/Easy/Overpass.md

 thm{65c1aaf000506e56996822c6281e6bf7}
 ```

+&nbsp;

 ### Escalate your privileges and get the flag in root.txt
-- There was another file, called `todo.txt`.
+There was another file, called `todo.txt`.
 Let's see what is in it.
 ```
 james@overpass-prod:~$ cat todo.txt
 To Do: